UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-20-team26-image-translation.md

 ## Main Content

 Your survey starts here.
 You can refer to the [source code](https://github.com/lilianweng/lil-log/tree/master/_posts) of [lil's blogs](https://lilianweng.github.io/lil-log/) for article structure ideas or Markdown syntax.
 We've provided a [sample post](https://ucladeepvision.github.io/CS188-Projects-2022Winter/2017/06/21/an-overview-of-deep-learning.html) from Lilian Weng and you can find the source code [here](https://raw.githubusercontent.com/UCLAdeepvision/CS188-Projects-2022Winter/main/_posts/2017-06-21-an-overview-of-deep-learning.md)

+## Introduction

+Our team is investigating style transfer in the context of image-to-image translation.

+## Background

+### Image-to-image translation

+The goal of image-to-image translation is learning a mapping between input image and the output image.
+The dataset used for this problem is typically two sets of images we want to learn the mapping between.
+These datasets come in the form of

+1. Paired: the dataset is tuples of image in set 1 and corresponding image in set 2
+2. Unpaired: the dataset just has two sets of images without 1-to-1 correspondence.

+## Cycle-GAN

+Generative adversarial network (GAN) are deep learning frameworks that relies on a generator G and a discriminator D. Cycle GAN introduces **cycle consistency** (similar to language translation, where a sentence in English when translated to German then translated back should be the same as English).

+To preserve cycle consistency, we want to make sure when our network translates an image, we can translate it back to get a similar image to the original image.
+In order to do this, we train two GANs together, Gan 1 $(G, D_g)$ translating from style 1 to style 2.
+Gan 2 $(F, D_f)$ translating from style 2 to style 1.
+We additionally introduce a normalization term on the input image $I$ and the $F(G(I))$, the input image translated twice.

 ## Basic Syntax